intermine/intermine_cloud/vanilla/README.md

 helm upgrade -f values.yaml -f pombemine.yaml -f secrets.yaml pombemine ../helm-operator/helm-charts/intermineinstance
 ```

-This will also start a new job to rebuild the mine (keeping the existing userprofile DB).
+**This will start a new job to rebuild the mine (keeping the existing userprofile DB).**

 You can optionally include any of the following flags:

 - `--set builder.task=redeploy` to run one specific build task instead of performing a full rebuild
 - `--set builder.rebuild=true` to perform a full build while keeping the existing userprofile DB (you don't need this flag for upgrades as this is default behaviour)

+*Note: If changes were made to the CronJob responsible for backups, you need to manually delete it with `kubectl delete cronjobs.batch/pombemine-backup` to be able to create the new one.
+After deletion, use the command from [Cherry-picking](#cherry-picking) with `app.kubernetes.io/component=backup`*

 ### Uninstalling